christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 **Plant Phenology and global climate change: Current progresses and challenges**

 Climate change has greatly shifted major events.
-E.g. spring and autumn, but also caused phenological mismatch accross trophic levels.
+E.g. spring and autumn, but also caused phenological mismatch across trophic levels.
 This can have strong impacts on community structures and ecosystem functions.
-E.g. different phenological responses to warming between plants and animals can lead to bird species not breeding at the time when the food isn’t at it’s maximum supply
+E.g. different phenological responses to warming between plants and animals can lead to bird species not breeding at the time when the food isn’t at it’s maximum supply.
+E.g. this can also cause teh reduction in seed production for some tree species.

+Changes in phenology that are caused by warming are also a primary cause for the recent increases in vegetation activity and carbon uptake

+In the second paragraph of the first section of the methodology, they provide an. example of BBCH.
+It's a system that has provided a uniform definition of plant development stages.

+On remote sensing: the spatial resolution of satellite data varies from 30 m to several km.
+Therefore, the retrieval and interpretation of stands with mixed canopies where several species are present and different phenophases co-occur at the same time.

+2.4 Manipulative experiments

+Using only phenology obvservations, it's very difficult to reveal the covarying drivers of phenology and  gain insights in the mechanisms that drive the patterns in the observations and changes.
+To understand more the mechanisms of plant phenology, manipulatve experiments have been proven to be a very useful tool.

+There are types of climate warming experiments : passive and active warming.
+Both show similar results: spring leafing is highly sensitive to manipulate warming.

+Downsides of manipulative experiments:

+1. Most experiments are conducted for a handful of species adn usually have only lasted a few years.
+This short term may not suffice to induce adaptive responses or to gain complete understanding of long-term pheno responses of plants to environmental changes.

+   That's because other ecological processes may play an increasing role overtime.
+E.g. nutrient availability and thermal acclimation.

+2. Only conducted on seedlings or saplings and rarely on mature trees.
+Young and mature trees may show very different responses to the same environemental changes.

+3. Phenological responses to experimental and natural conditions may differ a lot.

+They mention that despite these limitations, they have the advantage of keeping certain conditions constant, so they are ideal to answer hypothesis testing.

+Few studies have documented the phenological events in the fall.
+Evidence tend to point towards a delaying trend in the end date of autumn.
+Much weeker than in the spring though.

+*Thought: could that weeker trend be caused by the fact than autumn phenological events are not as "clear cut as the spring's?*

+##### Drivers and mechanisms:

+1. Temperature

+Response of phenological events is largely non-linear.
+In autumn and early spring, cooling has a dual role.
+1. chilling activates plant stress responses and stimulates plant endodormancy (first stage of plant dormancy).
+Then a certain amount of accumulated chilling is required to break endodormancy and lead plants into the second dormant stage (ecodormancy).
+During that stage, the growth of meristem cells is stimulated and plant cell elongation accelarates under warm temperature that is quantified as growing degree-days.

+Spring phenology is more responsive to warming during daytime than to nightime temperature